 There is no formal requirement for a placement within the course programme.
 It is possible to achieve a pass in all professional practice modules without a formal placement.
-However, the students are, where possible, offered an opportunity for work shadowing within a professional Landscape Architecture practice, as part of module AR7024.
+However, the students are, where possible, offered an opportunity for work shadowing within a professional Landscape Architecture practice, as part of the professional practice element of module AR7022.
 If a placement is not available or students do not wish to participate, alternative options will be made available to allow the student to meet all required learning outcomes of the module.